1995parham/jfrog-artifactory-clearner/README.md

 ## How It Works

 1. Connects to JFrog Artifactory using provided credentials
-2. For each repository in the configuration:
-   - Lists all images in the repository
+2. Parses the images list and groups by repository
-   - For each image:
+3. For each repository/image combination:
    - Fetches all tags with their modification dates
    - Sorts tags by date (newest first)
    - Keeps the minimum number of recent tags (default: 3)
    - Deletes tags older than the specified days (default: 30)
-3. Prints per-repository and overall summary statistics
+4. Prints per-repository and overall summary statistics

 ## Safety Features